KohGeek/todoapp-react-native/README.md

 ## Setup

 Use the following to launch the project.
+Make sure you have Android Studio installed.

 Delete any preexisting `node_modules` folder, then run the code below: